"*" indicates required fields

 A motorcycle accident can cause serious injury, and you may be off work for some time.
-The claims process through a CTP insurance company can include payment for:
+The claims process through the CTP insurance company of the at-fault party and can include payment for:

 The overall payment that you will receive will depend upon your age, your employment and income, the severity and duration of your injuries, and how well you recover.